-- Anyone who hold visas for permanent immigration / resident visas for the US, UK, and Australia
+- Anyone who holds visas for permanent immigration/resident visas for the US, UK, and Australia

 - Individuals who have spent three years overseas and their spouses

 - Individuals who hold a diploma in nursing under the Indian Nursing Council Act 1947

-- People holding diploma in Polytechnic from any recognized institute.
+- People holding diplomas in Polytechnic from any recognized institute.

 - People who work in Sea with Continuous Discharge Certificate or Sea Cadets and Deck cadets.